Resolve Complex Human Genetic Variation with Confidence

 Need Inspiration?
 Learn how our 2019 SMRT Grant winner, Stéphanie Tomé, used SMRT sequencing to detect clinically significant repeat changes in triplet expansion disorders.
 Read the blog post.

-The Clinical Research SMRT Grant Program is Open – Apply Now
+The Clinical Research SMRT Grant Program is Now Closed

 Learn about our Co-Sponor